 The recoverability of mineral properties and capitalized exploration and development costs is dependent on the existence of economically recoverable reserves, the ability to obtain the necessary financing to complete the development of the reserves, and the profitability of future operations.
-The Company has not yet determined whether or not its mineral property contains economically recoverable reserves.
+The Company has not yet determined whether its mineral properties contain economically recoverable reserves.
 Amounts capitalized to exploration and evaluation costs do not necessarily reflect present or future values.

-Exploration costs renounced due to flow-through share subscription agreements remain capitalized, however, for corporate income tax purposes, the Company has no right to claim these costs as tax deductible expenses.
+Exploration costs renounced due to flow-through share subscription agreements remain capitalized; however, for corporate income tax purposes, the Company has no right to claim these costs as tax deductible expenses.